LIT-Protocol/developer-guides-code/decrypt-api-key-in-action/nodejs/README.md

 1. `ETHEREUM_PRIVATE_KEY` - **Required**
    - Must have Lit `tstLPX` tokens on the `Chronicle Yellowstone` blockchain
      - [Faucet for Chronicle Yellowstone](https://chronicle-yellowstone-faucet.getlit.dev/)
-   - Will be used to mint the PKP and pay for Lit usage
+   - Will be used to pay for Lit usage
-2. `CHAIN_TO_SEND_TX_ON` - **Required**
+2. `ALCHEMY_API_KEY` - **Required**
-   - The chain on which the transactions for funding the PKP and having the PKP send funds back to the wallet can be easily changed by modifying the `CHAIN_TO_SEND_TX_ON` ENV.
+   - The Alchemy API key that will be encrypted and later decrypted in the Lit Action.
+Afterwards, it will be used to make an HTTP request to the Base Mainnet blockchain.
+If you need an Alchemy API key, you can make an account on [their website](https://www.alchemy.com/)
 3. `LIT_CAPACITY_CREDIT_TOKEN_ID` - **Optional**
    - If not provided, a new `capacityCreditsNFT` will be minted and used.
 This enables the `ETHEREUM_PRIVATE_KEY` to pay for Lit usage
-4. `LIT_PKP_PUBLIC_KEY` - **Optional**
-   - This is the PKP used to sign and send the transaction.
-If not provided, a new PKP will be minted (`ETHEREUM_PRIVATE_KEY` will be used to pay the minting fee).

 ### Running the Test

-After the `.env` is configured, there is a NPM script in the `package.json` to run the test in the `test/signAndCombineAndSendTx.spec.ts` file.
+After the `.env` is configured, there is a NPM script in the `package.json` to run the test in the `test/decryptApiKeyInActionTest.spec.ts` file.
 To run the test, use the `yarn test` command.